Ancients in the Greco-Roman world were, in general, decent at critical thinking about the past, rather than being more gullible than moderns.

 Regarding most historical works (and writing historical works), there was little desire even among historians for the content to be grounded in 1st hand testimony as far as possible.
 (See this page to explore.)
 If true, it is relevant because then all the more lay ancients in general could not be expected to care.

-But no, that page also debates 8 counter-evidences:
+But no, that page also debates 8 counter-arguments: